Geography: Place

 Place is one of the most complex and important terms in geography.
 In human geography, place is the synthesis of the coordinates on the Earth's surface, the activity and use that occurs, has occurred, and will occur at the coordinates, and the meaning ascribed to the space by human individuals and groups.
 This can be extraordinarily complex, as different spaces may have different uses at different times and mean different things to different people.
-In physical geography, a place includes all of the physical phenomena that occur in space, including the lithosphere, atmosphere, hydrosphere, and biosphere.
+In physical geography, a place encompasses all the physical phenomena occurring in space, including the lithosphere, atmosphere, hydrosphere, and biosphere.
 Places do not exist in a vacuum and instead have complex spatial relationships with each other, and place is concerned how a location is situated in relation to all other locations.
 As a discipline then, the term place in geography includes all spatial phenomena occurring at a location, the diverse uses and meanings humans ascribe to that location, and how that location impacts and is impacted by all other locations on Earth.
-In one of Yi-Fu Tuan's papers, he explains that in his view, geography is the study of Earth as a home for humanity, and thus place and the complex meaning behind the term is central to the discipline of geography.
+In one of Yi-Fu Tuan's papers, he explains that in his view, geography is the study of Earth as a home for humanity, and thus place and the complex meaning behind the term are central to the discipline of geography.

 Time

 Examples of the visual language of time geography: space-time cube, path, prism, bundle, and other concepts.

-Time is usually thought to be within the domain of history, however, it is of significant concern in the discipline of geography.
+Time is usually considered within the domain of history; however, it is a significant concern in geography.
 In physics, space and time are not separated, and are combined into the concept of spacetime.

-Geography is subject to the laws of physics, and in studying things that occur in space, time must be considered.
-Time in geography is more than just the historical record of events that occurred at various discrete coordinates; but also includes modeling the dynamic movement of people, organisms, and things through space.
+Geography is subject to the laws of physics, and when studying phenomena in space, time must be taken into account.
+Time in geography is more than just the historical record of events at discrete coordinates; it also includes modeling the dynamic movement of people, organisms, and things through space.
 Time facilitates movement through space, ultimately allowing things to flow through a system.
 The amount of time an individual, or group of people, spends in a place will often shape their attachment and perspective to that place.
 Time constrains the possible paths that can be taken through space, given a starting point, possible routes, and rate of travel.
 Visualizing time over space is challenging in terms of cartography, and includes Space-Prism, advanced 3D geovisualizations, and animated maps.